spelufo/books-dl/README.md

 3. **Browse to get links + wget them.** I've found this technique for simple one time scraping to be very easy and fast.
 You go to the page on the devtools, run all the js you want on the dom to come up with the list of urls you want to wget.
 Then copy paste to a terminal and done.
-Except it doesn't work, because SSH.
+Except it doesn't work, because SSL.
 Authentication fails.
 I tried exporting the browsers cookies to a file but it didn't work either.

 4. **Scraping with node webkit.** Success.
 Getting the images one at a time with the API